jortencio/pe_to_mqtt/README.md

 This Puppet module can be used to configure a Puppet Enterprise server to send data to a given MQTT broker via the MQTT protocol.

+  - Facts data for nodes will by default be published to the topic *puppet/facts*
+  - Reports for nodes will by default be published to the topic *puppet/reports*

 ## Setup

 ### What pe_to_mqtt affects